 The Best DVDs to Teach Kids German

 German for Kids: Language Box Set (Vol. I) Another decent DVD for the under 5’s is the Little Pim German series.
-Each episode uses an animated panda bear and real kids, and teaches simple words and phrases for everyday activities.
-This DVD set introduces over 180 words and phrases for everyday activities.
+Each episode uses an animated panda bear and real kids and teaches simple words and phrases for everyday activities.
+This DVD set introduces over 180 words and phrases for daily activities.
 You can watch a preview of it here.

 Bilingual Baby: Teach Baby German has over 60 words and phrases about everyday objects that children can recognize and are a part of their world, such as puppies, toys, etc.

 Free Online Games to Help Teach German

 An easy way to expose children to a new language in a fun way is through online games.
 There isn’t a vast selection of German -English games for kids, but one that is worth checking out is Digital Dialects.
 It has lots of simple games that will help kids learn German basics.

 Kinderapp is an app designed for toddlers to help them learn their first words.
 This app has a German language option on it, so it would be helpful for very young kids who are just beginning to speak.
 Kids get to know essential objects from their immediate environment at home, in an interactive and fun way.

 Learn German – Baby FlashCards is a flashcard app for kids ages 1-4.
 It has over 450 images with text and voiceovers.
 There are additional real sounds where applicable to enhance visual and auditory learning and memory simultaneously.
 Parents have the option to turn voiceovers off during parent-child learning sessions and turn voiceovers on when the child is self-learning.

 Learn German by MindSnacks has nine games designed to teach German vocabulary and conversation skills.
 You can download the first lesson for free, and if you like it, you can upgrade to access all 50 lessons and 40+ hours of content.